Zetosoft/ZetoEngine2D/README.md

 	- **fill.yScale** The y scale of the fill
 	- **fill.rotation** The rotation of the fill
  - **engine.getData(id)** Returns a data object, loaded previously with the `loadAssets` function, used to load JSON data, and can be used to create particle emitters
- - **engine.async playAudio(id, volume = 1, time = 0, loop = false, onComplete = false)** Plays an audio file, returns an audio object, further documentation below
  - **engine.loadAssets(images, audio, data, onComplete, onProgress)** Loads assets, calls onComplete when all assets are loaded, and onProgress while assets are loading, use along with the `create` `event.complete` and `event.progress` functions
- - **engine.async load(moduleName, params, loadedListener, progressListener)** Loads a module, calls loadedListener when the module is loaded, and progressListener for each asset loaded. `moduleName` must be in dot format, for example `game.main` like in Lua.
+ - **async engine.load(moduleName, params, loadedListener, progressListener)** Loads a module, calls loadedListener when the module is loaded, and progressListener for each asset loaded. `moduleName` must be in dot format, for example `game.main` like in Lua.
- - **engine.async unload(moduleName, params, unloadedListener)** Unloads a module, calls unloadedListener when `event.complete` is called inside the `destroy` function on the module being unloaded
+ - **async engine.unload(moduleName, params, unloadedListener)** Unloads a module, calls unloadedListener when `event.complete` is called inside the `destroy` function on the module being unloaded
  - **engine.pause()** Pauses the engine.
 This will pause all transitions, timers, physics, and particles. `enterframe` and `exitframe` events will still be called, with a `delta` property of 0 and a `timestamp` property of the last frame. `frame` property will still be incremented
  - **engine.resume()** Resumes the engine
  - **engine.step()** Steps the engine one frame